-- 0-7 days: please consult a pediatrician, pharmacist, or Neofax. - 8-28 days: - -If well-appearing and low suspicion for meningitis: ampicillin 50 mg/kg IV Q8h AND gentamicin 4 mg/kg IV Q24h. - -If well-appearing and any suspicion for meningitis: ampicillin 75 mg/kg IV Q6h AND cefepime 50 mg/kg IV Q12h. - -If ill-appearing and/or positive CSF Gram stain: please consult a pediatrician and/or a pharmacist. - 29-90 days: ceftriaxone 50 mg/kg IV/IM Q24h OR if worried about meningitis 100 mg/kg IV once then 50 mg/kg IV Q12h. - Continue IV/IM antibiotics until cultures are negative at least 36 hours and patient is clinically stable or until specific organism and sensitivities are available to direct therapy. - Dose #2 of ceftriaxone may be given 12-24 hours after dose #1. - If known HSV exposure, seizures, or severe illness: acyclovir 20 mg/kg IV Q8h with IVF, perform HSV work-up (see box), and consult pediatrics.
+- 0-7 days: please consult a pediatrician, pharmacist, or Neofax. - 8-28 days: - -If well-appearing and low suspicion for meningitis: ampicillin 50 mg/kg IV Q8h AND gentamicin 5 mg/kg IV Q24h. - -If well-appearing and any suspicion for meningitis: ampicillin 75 mg/kg IV Q6h AND cefepime 50 mg/kg IV Q12h. - -If ill-appearing and/or positive CSF Gram stain: please consult - a pediatrician and/or a pharmacist. - 29-90 days: - -If low suspicion for meningitis: ceftriaxone 50 mg/kg IV/IM Q24h - -If concern for meningitis: ceftriaxone 100 mg/kg IV once then 50 mg/kg IV Q12h AND vancomycin 20 mg/kg IV Q8h. - Continue IV/IM antibiotics until cultures are negative at least 36 hours and patient is clinically stable or until specific organism and sensitivities are available to direct therapy. - Dose #2 of ceftriaxone may be given 12-24 hours after dose #1. - If known HSV exposure, seizures, or severe illness: acyclovir 20 mg/kg IV Q8h with IVF, perform HSV work-up (see box), and consult pediatrics.

 This guideline is designed for the general use of most patients but may need to be adapted to meet the special needs of a specific patient as determined by the medical practitioner.
-Approved by MSEC 7/6/21.
+Approved by MSEC 9/7/21.
 Click here to see the supplemental resources for this guideline.
-If comments about this guideline, please contact Leslie\Herrmann@ykhc.org.
+If comments about this guideline, please contact Leslie_Herrmann@ykhc.org.